thenexthub/Codira/docs/Lexicon.md

 ## module

-Has *many* uses in the Swift world.
+Has *many* uses in the Codira world.
 We may want to rename some of them.
 #1 and #2 are the most common.

 1. A unit of API distribution and grouping.
 The `import` declaration